 toupper()

-toupper() converts character vectors to uppercase.
-This function is essential for case-normalization when comparing strings, cleaning user input, and standardising text data for analysis or storage.
+toupper(x) toupper() converts character vectors to uppercase.
+It is a base R primitive, available in all R versions, and is useful for case normalization when comparing strings, cleaning user input, and standardizing text data for analysis or storage.

 Syntax